One of Missio’s founders – Venerable Pauline Jaricot – will be beatified on 22 May in Lyon, France.

 Back in Lyon, Pauline wanted to help workers living in terrible conditions and poverty.
 She created a new factory, called Our Lady of Angels, which produced devotional objects and sacred art, and ensured good living and working conditions.

-Sadly, her business managers swindled her, and the enterprise collapsed.
+Sadly, her business manager swindled her, and the enterprise collapsed.
 Many tried to discredit Pauline.
-Financially and socially ruined, Pauline nonethless remained strong in her faith.
+Financially and socially ruined, Pauline remained strong in her faith until she died peacefully on 9 January 1862.

 Although Pauline died in financial destitution, her missionary societies grew and shone throughout the world.